 No statistics are available on the outstanding amount of gold tied up in financial operations linked to shadow banking but Precious Metals Insights [PMI] believes it is feasible that by the end of 2013 this could have reached a cumulative 1,000t…

-PMI insinuated 1,000 tonnes is tied up in CCFDs, but as I’ve clearly demonstrated in previous posts, this is not true.
-There is no need to go over this again – if you wish please read my previous posts for a detailed analysis.
+PMI insinuated 1,000 tonnes is tied up in CCFDs, but as I’ve clearly demonstrated in The Chinese Gold Lease Market And Chinese Commodity Financing Deals Explained, this is not true.
+There is no need to go over this again – if you wish please read my previous post for a detailed analysis.
+(Even the WGC has turned its back on this argument.)

 5) OFFICIAL PURCHASES.
 Often it’s being thought in the gold space SGE withdrawals end up in the vaults from the People’s Bank Of China (PBOC).
-Early 2013 the WGC speculated the difference could be explained by official purchases, later that year the Council changed its mind.
+Early 2014 the WGC (in China’s Gold Market: Progress And Prospects) speculated the difference could be explained by official purchases, though, later that year the Council changed its mind.
 From the July 2014 WGC report on China, Understanding China’s Gold Market, we can read:

 China’s authorities have a range of options when purchasing gold.
 They may acquire some of the gold which flows into China; there has been no shortage of that.
 But there are reasons why they may prefer to buy gold on international markets: gold sold on the SGE is priced in yuan and prospective buyers – for example, the PBoC with large multi-currency reserves – may rather use US dollars than purchasing domestically-priced gold.
 The international market would have a lot more liquidity too.

-In my post PBOC Gold Purchases: Separating Facts from Speculation I’ve analyzed why it doesn’t make sense for the PBOC to purchase gold through the SGE.
-The firms will agree the PBOC is not likely to buy gold through the SGE and thus official purchases cannot make up the difference we’re after.
+In my post PBOC Gold Purchases: Separating Facts from Speculation I’ve analyzed why the PBOC does not purchase gold through the SGE.
+The firms (WGC and GFMS) must agree with me by now and thus official purchases cannot make up the difference we’re after.

-6) RECYCLED GOLD.
+6) RECYCLED DISTORTION.
 The most obvious argument to explain elevated SGE withdrawals, one would think, is recycled gold through the bourse counted over and over as withdrawn.
-Though, SGE rules command bars withdrawn are not permitted to re-enter the vaults before being remelted and assayed by an SGE approved refinery.
+However, SGE rules state bars withdrawn are not permitted to re-enter the vaults before being remelted and assayed by an SGE approved refinery.
 Which is not say it doesn’t happen.

-Process scrap, described in detail by Jeffrey Christian at the very end of this post, is a form of gold-for-gold scrap supply.
+Process scrap, described first in detail by Jeffrey Christian in November 2014 in the chapter “CPM Group” at the very end of this post, is a form of recycled distortion, and is a legitimate argument.

 6.2) Arbitrage refining.
 This argument was brought forward by GFMS on 17 February 2015 at the Reuters Global Gold Forum when Jan Harvey interviewed Samson Li (GFMS).